cannikin/cameronjs/README.md

 or with `yarn`:

-    yarn install -g cameronjs
+    yarn global add cameronjs

 ## Creating an app

-Cameron gives you a command line tool called `cameron` to actually create and work with your app.
+Cameron gives you a command line tool called `cameronjs` to actually create and work with your app.
 The `create` command will create a directory with the name you give it and populate it with the basic structure of a Cameron app:

-    cameron create my_first_app
+    cameronjs create my_first_app

 After a minute or so you'll have your app's basic shell.
 You'll also see some post-install instructions to get your app up and running in your browser.
 Change directories into your app then run the `develop` command to start a web server and automatically open your browser:

     cd my_first_app
-    cameron develop
+    cameronjs dev

 Your web browser should automatically open http://localhost:8080 and display the Cameron welcome page!
-There are some simple next steps on the welcome page including instructions for actaully deploying your site to the internet.
+There are some simple next steps on the welcome page including instructions for actually deploying your site to the internet in a couple of easy steps!

 ## Production

 When you're ready for production you can create an optimized build with:

-    cameron build
+    cameronjs build

 And try serving that optimized build locally to make sure everything is working as expected (everything is served from the `/public` directory):

-    cameron serve
+    cameronjs serve

+If you deploy to Netlify using our defaults you won't need to run these commands yourself.
+Netlify will run the `build` command automatically and then serve the site themselves.

-## TODO Development with Netlify
+## Development with Netlify

-Instructions for using `cameron netlify` to test functions.
-Mention using Postman to test POST requests.
+When you're ready to add try out some serverless calls you can test them locally with:

+    cameronjs netlify

+This will actually start two web servers, one at http://localhost:8080 just like `cameronjs dev` and another one at http://localhost:8888 which will respond to Netlify function calls at URLs like http://localhost:8888/.netlify/functions/my-function

 ## Technologies